Héctor Sánchez (footballer, born 1985)

-Héctor Sánchez Cabrera (born 31 March 1985), known simply as Héctor, is a Spanish former professional footballer who played as a left-back.
+Héctor Sánchez Cabrera (born 31 March 1985) is a Spanish former professional footballer who played as a left-back.

 Club career

-Héctor was born in Puerto del Rosario, Canary Islands.
-A product of CD Tenerife's youth system, he made his first-team debut in 2004–05 in the Segunda División, then made a further 57 league appearances over the next four seasons, including 19 in 2008–09 to help the club return to La Liga after seven years.
+Sánchez was born in Fuerteventura, Canary Islands.
+A product of CD Tenerife's youth system, he made his first-team debut in 2004–05 in the Segunda División, then made a further 57 league appearances over the next four seasons, including 19 in 2008–09 to help the club return to La Liga after seven years (21 in all competitions).

-In the following campaign, Héctor made his top-flight debut when he played seven minutes in a 2–1 home win against Sporting de Gijón on 6 December 2009, but featured sparingly overall – seven of his 11 matches came in the last rounds – as his team was immediately relegated.
+In the following campaign, Sánchez made his top-flight debut when he played seven minutes in a 2–1 home win against Sporting de Gijón on 6 December 2009, but featured sparingly overall – seven of his 11 matches came in the last rounds – as his team was immediately relegated.

-On 19 June 2011, Héctor signed for Videoton FC in Hungary.
-Having returned to his country after nearly two years of inactivity, he resumed his career in the lower leagues.
+On 19 June 2011, Sánchez signed for Videoton FC in Hungary.
+Having returned to his country after nearly two years of inactivity, he resumed his career in the lower leagues, retiring in August 2023 aged 38.